ronansprake/ronansprake.github.io/_posts/2021-01-03-overwork-and-burnout.md

 * Will the end result make you proud?
 * How does the team behave at the end, do they plough on or review and recover?

-Disclaimer: The tech sector is notorious for forgetting about people with "real world" jobs - nurses, drivers, teachers - who would rightly roll their eyes at all of the above.
+Disclaimer: The tech sector is notorious for forgetting about people with "real world" jobs - nurses, drivers, teachers - who would rightly roll their eyes at much of the above.